 Fix smelly shoes with: Foot Sprays

 - Use 2 Toms Stink-Free Deodorizer Spray to kill bacteria and ordor in shoes.
+This deodorizer spray makes it easy to spray and go without the stink.

 - Use a sports specific spray like Febreze Sport Fabric Refresher or Vapor Fresh® Sports Equipment Odor Eliminator.
+These are designed to work for sports related shoes.

 Fix smelly shoes with: Shoe Inserts

 - Buy Dr. Scholl’s Odor-X Odor Fighting Insoles, 1-Pair Packages to use inside your shoes.
+These insoles will improve your gait, make your shoes more comfortable, and also fight the odor.

 Fix smelly shoes with: Sneaker Balls